-Strength training is essential when training for a marathon.
+Strength training is essential when training for a marathon OR ANY LONG DISTANCE RUN.
 Third Space osteopath and personal trainer Henry Howe reveals why.

 Some people ask why we use strength training when we only run with our bodyweight.
 This is because during running the forces posed on us by speed, gravity and the ground can result in three to eight times your bodyweight going through each side of your body, depending on your technique.
 We need to be strong enough to tolerate that.
 I have five golden rules that I focus on when training for a marathon, and most of them are to do with working on your strength.